tjaditya/adityatj.github.io/cfd-car-geometry.md

 - a CFD-ready 3D geometry suitable for airflow analysis, and
 - a complete open-source CFD workflow that can be repeated and improved through iteration.

 In addition to the digital pipeline, I 3D printed the geometry, incorporated faculty feedback, and produced a modified second iteration.
+This phase focused on establishing a robust, repeatable baseline workflow, rather than optimizing aerodynamic performance.

 ---